wofsauge/IsaacDocs/docs/tutorials/DebugConsole.md

 **debug 4** +40 damage.
 Good with Soy Milk.

+**debug 5** Displays text at the bottom of the screen about the current room

 **debug 6** Draws circles on the screen that represent an entity's damage hitbox.
 The color of the circle depends on the collision of the entity

 |Collision|Color|